menu

 Occupations and Workforce

-Dozier is a blue-collar town, with 49.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dozier is generally considered to be a blue-collar town.
+49.11% of the Dozier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dozier is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Dozier who work in office and administrative support (27.81%), sales jobs (10.06%), and business and financial occupations (5.33%).

 Setting & Lifestyle